ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

 Process
 ^^^^^^^^

+Any community member may nominate someone or themselves for Steering Committee membership.

 The process to join the Steering Committee consists of the following steps:

 #.
-Any community member may nominate someone or themselves for Committee membership by contacting one of the :ref:`current Committee members <steering_members>`) or by sending an email to ``ansible-community@redhat.com``.
+The nominator contacts one of the :ref:`current Committee members <steering_members>` or by sending an email to ``ansible-community@redhat.com``.
+Existing members nominating would skip to the following step.
 #.
-A Committee member who receives the nomination must inform the Committee about it by forwarding the full message.
+A Committee member who receives the nomination must inform the Committee about it by forwarding the full nomination message in a private message to the `SteeringCommittee <https://forum.ansible.com/g/SteeringCommittee>` group on the forum.
 #.
-The vote is conducted by email.
+The vote is conducted in the forum thread.
 Nominees must receive a majority of votes from the present Committee members to be added to the Committee.
 #.
 Provided that the vote result is positive, it is announced in the `Bullhorn <https://forum.ansible.com/c/news/bullhorn/17>`_ newsletter and the new member is added to the :ref:`Committee member list <steering_members>`.

 Leaving the Steering Committee